-▲ DANGER!
 High Voltage Inside!

 Open circuit voltage and voltage to ground 600v.

 Risk of Electric Shock, Burn, or Fire!

-It is the appliance owner's responsibility to ensure the electrical connection meets all applicable building codes.
-Failure to meet these code requirements can result in appliance damage, fire, electric shock or burns, serious personal injury, or death. • All field wiring must conform to all applicable codes of the authority having jurisdiction.
-It is the responsibility of the end user to provide the disconnect means to satisfy local codes Before connecting your Ice machine to the power supply, verify the supply voltage and circuit rating match the nameplate and rating labels.
-Correct improper supply voltage or circuit size immediately.
-See "Label Locations" (pg.
-15).
-Before connecting your ice machine to the power supply, verify the power supply is correctly grounded.
-If the power supply is not grounded, correct immediately.
-TRUE recommends hiring a qualified electrician to inspect your electrical circuit to ensure they are properly grounded.
-For personal safety, your ice machine must be properly grounded.
-The ice machine should receive power from its own individual dedicated electrical circuit.
-This provides the best performance and prevents overloading the power supply.
-Toggling the rocker switch does not remove power from all components.
-Unplug the ice machine or turn off the power supply before installation or servicing. • This equipment must be positioned so that the plug is accessible unless other means for disconnection from the power supply (e.g., circuit breaker or disconnect switch) are provided Check all wire connections, including factory terminals, before operation.
-Connections can become loose during shipmen and installation. • DO NOT clean appliance with a pressure washer or hose.
-DO NOT immerse power cord in water. • Never use a damaged power supply.
+- This equipment must be positioned so that the plug is accessible unless other means for disconnection from the power supply (e.g., circuit breaker or disconnect switch) are provided - Check all wire connections, including factory terminals, before operation.
+Connections can become loose during shipment and installation. - DO NOT clean appliance with a pressure washer or hose.
+DO NOT immerse power cord in water. - Never use a damaged power supply.
 DO NOT operate any appliance with a damaged power supply.
 Repair a damaged power supply immediately.
 All repairs must be performed by a qualified service company.

-I NOTICE!
-TRUE will not warranty the following: Compressor failures due to improper incoming voltage.
+TRUE will not warranty the following:

+Compressor failures due to improper incoming voltage.

 For more details, see TRUE's full warranty statement.
-Find a copy of the wiring diagram with our Serial Number Lookup at truemfg.com/support/serial-number-lookup .
+Find a copy of the wiring diagram with our Serial Number Lookup at www.truemfg.com/support/serial-number-lookup.

-Notes